kontena/kontena/docs/using-kontena/nodes.md

 Offline nodes will not have any new service instances scheduled to them.
 Any stateless services with instances deployed to any offline nodes will be re-scheduled by the server, moving the instances to the remaining online nodes.
-The re-scheduling of grid services will happen after node offline grace period, which depends on the deployment strategy in use.
+The re-scheduling of grid services will happen after the node offline grace period, which depends on the deployment strategy in use.

 #### Deployment Strategy Offline Grace Periods